ddsr-ops/technical-docs/work/work remark.md

 spark connector read from doris, while write data into starrocks with load toolkit

-todo: write doc of oracle cdc deployment
+todo: lineage from iceberg to starrocks